pw-bms-gt/snippetdb/README.md

 SnippetDB is a simple cross-platform code snippet manager.

 - Snippets are stored as plain text files under `snippets/<language>`.
-- Titles and optional descriptions are extracted from the first comment lines.
+ - Titles and optional descriptions are extracted from the first comment lines using language-specific comment symbols.
 - A SQLite database indexes snippet titles for fast searching.
 - Includes a minimal Tkinter GUI for searching and adding snippets.